RyanMcNeill1977/basic_scraping/lesson1.md

 ![Here's what you want.](../master/scraping16.jpg)

+As you can see, scraping is an essential skill for reporters, no matter the beat.

 ### What we're going to learn today

 Lesson 1: DownloadThemAll, PDF table extraction with Tabula, HTML tables into Excel

 Lesson 2: Importing an HTML table into Google Sheets, Using XPATH with Google Sheets, Inspecting a webby map and grabbing the data

 ## DownloadThemAll!